lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Data Science & Hygiene
 #### System and Definition Studies
 #### STEM
+The goal here is to define areas of common issues as clearly as possible.
+We should be wary of using terms that could be defined in variable or broader ways, e.g. 'scope' 'alignment' 'goals' are quasi-synonymous for the whole exercise, so probably should not be used as the name for specific sub-parts; in real life, sometimes these broader terms are used to refer to or imply specific sub-items, sometimes this may be practical, and sometimes they may be problematically vague and indeterminate.
 ## Collaboration Tools
 Goals, Scope Alignment: definition items (2025.01.19)
 - extremely frequent problem areas (constant disturbance regimes)